 Head over to the Mauna Kea Hotel after your early dinner to watch the sunset and wait for the next show… manta rays!
 There are two ways to see the manta rays that like to congregate in the bay in front of the Mauna Kea Hotel.
 If you’re done being in the water for the day, throw on a sweatshirt and walk over to “Manta Ray Point” where the hotel shines a floodlight in the water to attract these massive, graceful creatures.

-If you’re feeling more adventurous and don’t mind being wet at night, you can schedule either snorkeling or SCUBA diving with the manta rays!
-Intrepid swimmers can even grab a boogie board and swim out to the platforms on their own, but do that at your own risk.
+If you’re feeling more adventurous and don’t mind being wet at night, you can schedule either snorkeling with the manta rays!
 The boat guides will bring flood lights with them to attract the rays and make it easier for guests to see them.
 This particular operator takes you out in a traditional double-hull canoe and you can safely hold on to the lines between the hulls while you float and watch rays swim beneath you.

 Overnight on Kohala Coast